Technical Knowledge Book

 - Touchscreen Keyboards: Touchscreen keyboard usage is not approved; an approved device that has a touchscreen, such as a 2-in-1 laptop, must also have a physical keyboard.

 Meeting the Minimum Requirements does not guarantee a particular performance level.
 Every system and connection is unique.
-Please visit our help portal for more information.
+Please visit the Remote Support HelpSpot Portal for more information.